 Nursing homes – Registered nurses usually hold the highest roles, being responsible for all the rest of the staff, as well as the health and safety of all the residents.
 This is especially important in situations where the residents cannot speak up for themselves due to declining health or age.
 A contactless tool that can be used to monitor and track health trends over time is a valuable addition for nursing staff in this kind of situation, not only saving time but also improving the quality of care and insight they can achieve, being able to better predict deteriorations in patients health and apply preventive treatments in time, which is so critical at this age.

 From home – Millions of chronically ill or elderly people need to commute to medical facilities, sometimes several times a week, to have a nurse check their vital signs.
 What if they could do this from the comfort of their own home?
 No need to commute, overload medical premises or catch a cold from someone in line.
-No need to learn how to manage wearables or home medical equipment.
+No need to learn how to manage wearables or wear any sensors.
 Just look into the camera of a smartphone, tablet or laptop… it’s easier than a video selfie!

 The Call of the Hour